matt-FFFFFF/hassio-config/packages/background/Climate.md

 ## Eco mode in Warm Weather
 Firstly, if the operation_mode is set to 'off' this automation will not trigger.

-## Logic
+### Logic
 It determines the current state and acts as follows:

 If
 - It's warmer outside them the setpoint (allowing for the offset)
     &
 - The operation_mode is 'Heat'

 Then
-- Set 'Eco' mode and set a flag incidating that it was Home Assistant that set it
+- Set 'Eco' mode

 ### However
 If

 - It's colder outside them the setpoint (allowing for the offset)
     &
 - The operation_mode is 'Eco'

-    &
-- It was Home Assistant that set Eco mode

 Then
-- Set 'Heat' mode and clear a flag incidating that it was Home Assistant that Eco
+- Set 'Heat' mode